How much does a car battery weigh? — explained

 You might be wondering why knowing your car battery’s weight is essential.
 If you take your battery out of your vehicle for any reason, the battery’s weight will determine how easy that would be.
 Hence, when replacing your vehicle battery with a new one, ensure that the weight of the new battery is proportional to the old one.
 This is because a similar weight between the two indicates that they likely have the same power output.

 A second reason you should know your battery’s weight is because of its effect on your vehicle’s performance.
 A heavy battery might affect its efficiency if you own a car with a small engine.
 Conversely, if the battery is too light for the engine, it will not deliver the correct power.
+The weight and size of a battery can also help answer the question – what voltage is a car battery?

 What’s the weight of a car battery?